lunar-natalie/oops/README.md

 ## Known issues

-* Low framerate
+* Low framerate.
-* Browser crashes may occur when continuously building and debugging, as drawing fractals with global lighting is difficult to optimize in WebGL
+* Browser crashes may occur when continuously building and debugging, as drawing fractals with global lighting is difficult to optimize in WebGL.
-* Skybox corners fail to render depending on the camera angle
+* Skybox corners don't fully render depending on the camera angle.
-* Tree branches intersect and have attribute-dependent reliability
+* Tree branches intersect and have attribute-dependent reliability.

 ## License